MiranaSGit/todo-app-node-project-jenkins/README.md

-Purpose of the this hands-on training is to teach the students how to build Jenkins pipeline to create Docker image and push the image to AWS Elastic Container Registry (ECR) on Amazon Linux 2 EC2 instance.
+Purpose of the this hands-on training is to build Jenkins pipeline to create Docker image and push the image to AWS Elastic Container Registry (ECR) on Amazon Linux 2 EC2 instance.